ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 3. Add a script tag to your `index.hbs` to import the file you created `public/js/index.js`.

-4. Open the `index.js` file and add `click` event listeners for the buttons we just created.
-Your 3 buttons can call the same functions, but you must know which button was clicked.
+4. Open  `public/js/index.js` file and add `click` event listeners for the 3 buttons we just created.
+When each button is clicked:

-5. Inside the function you created, code the AJAX `GET /api/project` request.
+    1. Make an AJAX request to `GET /api/project` .
 Remember to send the correct params.
 For example: If the "funded" button was clicked, perform the following request `GET localhost:3000/api/project?funded=true` . `console.log` your posts on the success callback of the AJAX request to make sure you are getting the correct posts.

-**Testing**: To test this request, add a `console.log(req.query)` on the first line of the route made on the step before.
+**Testing**: To test this request:

+1. Add a `console.log(req.query)` to `GET /api/project`
-1. Visit `localhost:3000`  and check your node console.
+2. Visit `localhost:3000`  and check your terminal (i.e. node console).
 It should print a blank object.
-2. Visit `localhost:3000` click on "Funded" and check your node console.
+3. Visit `localhost:3000` click on the "Funded" button and check your terminal (i.e. node console).
 It should print an object containing  `funded: true`
-3. Visit `localhost:3000` click on "Not Funded" and check your node console.
+4. Visit `localhost:3000` click on the "Not Funded" button and check terminal (i.e. node console).
 It should print an object containing  `funded: false`

 **3. Rendering the results**

-You are going to use JQuery to update the page after adding a contribution.
-Edit the callbacks on your AJAX request.
+You are going to use JQuery to update the page after filtering results.

-1. If the request was succesful, clear the projects div and render the posts you got back from the request onto the page.
+1. If the AJAX request to `GET /api/project`  was succesful, clear the projects div and turn each project into HTML and append them to the projects div.

-2. If the request failed, display an error banner using bootstrap.
+2. If the AJAX request `GET /api/project`  failed, display an error banner using bootstrap.

 **Testing**: to check your code works up to this point, visit `localhost:3000` on your browser.
 On the homepage click on all three buttons, they should filter the projects accordingly.